Skip to main content

 More summer activities for families:

-Editor’s note: This article was originally published in 2017 and was most recently updated in June 2024 by ParentMap calendar editor, Julie Dodobara to include details on this year’s summer concerts in Seattle and Greater Puget Sound.
+Editor’s note: This article was originally published in 2017 and was most recently updated June 16, 2025 by ParentMap calendar editor, Julie Dodobara to include a fact-check and verified details on this year’s summer concerts in Seattle and Greater Puget Sound.
 Kris Collingridge, Lauren Valencia and ParentMap staff contributed to this article.

 JOIN THE PARENTMAP COMMUNITY